metrorailings/OwlBlog/content/posts/week-4-insights-1.md

 Once again, the Chargers right tackle (Storm something) is a massive liability.
 But Los Angeles did well adjusting in the fourth quarter by shifting more to the power run game instead.

 Kudos to the Raiders for at least trying to cut the legs off the Charger offense by victimizing their sad right tackle.

+Carr threw a bad interception essentially sealing the game for the Chargers.